Texas Legislature: Structure and operations

-By default, bills take effect 90 days after passage, but the Legislature can vote for an earlier date if two-thirds of each chamber agrees."Texas Legislature" The Legislature may provide for an effective date that is after the 90th day.
-Most bills are set to take effect on September 1 in odd-numbered years, which marks the start of Texas’ fiscal year."Texas Legislature" Lawmakers can actually submit bills before a session even starts.
-The most important bills, like the state budget bills HB1 and SB1 usually get the lowest numbers to show they are a top priority.
+Most bills take effect 90 days after passage, but the Legislature can vote to make them effective sooner if two-thirds of both chambers agree.
+The Legislature may provide for an effective date that is after the 90th day.
+Most bills are set to take effect on September 1 in odd-numbered years, which marks the start of Texas’ fiscal year.